Goonswarm/murmur_ldap_auth/README.md

 ## Building

 The project uses [ICE][] to communicate with Murmur based on code generated at build time.

-This should mostly work without intervention.
+ICE needs to be installed before you can build this project.

 To generate the necessary classes, compile the project and create an uberJAR simply run `gradle shadowJar`.